loelschlaeger/RprobitB/README.md

 [![R-CMD-check](https://github.com/loelschlaeger/RprobitB/workflows/R-CMD-check/badge.svg)](https://github.com/loelschlaeger/RprobitB/actions)
 <!-- badges: end -->

-The goal of RprobitB is to fit mixed probit models to choice data via Bayesian estimation.
+The goal of RprobitB is to fit mixed probit models to choice data.
+The package differs from comparable packages in two ways: Bayesian estimation and a focus on taste heterogeneity.

 ## Installation